 You should also be keeping a close eye on PCI compliance when handling customer’s financial information, and you can learn more about how we tackle PCI compliance here.

-6. Remember that pre-paid cards will almost always fail AVS checks.
+#6 – Remember that prepaid cards will almost always fail an AVS check.
 This is another example of a variable you want to account for.
 If you’re in person, it’s easy to override this, but make sure you have a contingency plan in place online as well.

 We have a combined 30 years experience tackling fraud and reducing chargebacks, and we have PCI compliant software that makes your job easy.
 We’d love to have a conversation about your business and what type of order review process is best for your long-term success.